-Fully automatic positioning systems are systems in which knife positioning is under the power via recipe selection through a Dienes slitter control system making it safer for users because the system works automatically without the need for physical intervention on the user’s part.
+Fully automatic positioning systems are systems in which: Knife positioning is under the power via recipe selection through a Dienes slitter control system.
+Making it safer for users because the system works automatically without the need for physical intervention on the user’s part.

-Depending on the requirements of each application, our team of experts determines which of the options for automatic system best fits your application.
+Depending on the requirements of each application, our team of experts determines which automatic system best fits your application.

-Making use of the latest technologies available to the industry, Dienes Corporation designed an automatic positioning system that utilizes specially designed adapters propelled by individual motors in conjunction with an absolute location device to allow for precise and simultaneous movement of all cutting stations at once.
-The entire system is operated via an easy to use recipe driven touch screen operator interface console.
+Making use of the latest technologies available to the industry, Dienes Corporation designed an automatic positioning system.
+It utilizes specially designed adapters propelled by individual motors in conjunction with an absolute location device.
+As a result, this allows for precise and simultaneous movement of all cutting stations at once.
+The entire system is operated via an easy to use recipe-driven touch screen operator interface console.

 Quick Set can be used on any application and can be retrofitted into most applications.